 - Block: Involves advance payment for a set block of hours, within which patients can be scheduled without additional per-patient fees, offering predictable costs for consistent needs.

 Services can also be billed by the hour, per diem, per consult, fee for service, or per call, depending on the service type.
-FasPsych collaborates closely with partners to customize the optimal payment structure, encouraging direct contact for tailored discussions.
+FasPsych collaborates closely with partners to customize the optimal payment structure, and these payment models can be tailored to meet specific cost sharing requirements imposed by Medicaid or other payers.
 This service flexibility enhances telepsychiatry solutions for mental health staffing.

 Ease of Implementing FasPsych Services